volume-trader/QuantowerKB/getting-started/backup-and-restore-manager.md

 Once you select the required backup file and press the **\[ START RECOVERY \]** button, you will see the recovery process flow.
 When finished, you will be asked about the application restart.
 This is the required action to apply your newly imported settings.

 {% hint style="success" %}
-In case of any problems with the backup file, B&R manager will keep your current Quantower settings and inform you about it.
+In case of any problems with the backup file, B&R manager will keep your current VT-Terminal settings and inform you about it.
 {% endhint %}